railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Screen defining a Bill of Materials*

-In the area below the bill of materials you should set the finished product, which will be manufactured or assembled.
+In the area below the bill of materials, you should set the finished product, which will be manufactured or assembled.
 Once the product has been selected, OpenERP automatically completes the name of the bill of materials and the default Unit of Measure for this product.

-The type of BoM (:guilabel:`BoM Type` : Phantom or Normal) and the :guilabel:`Routing` field will be described in more detail later in the chapter.
+The type of BoM (:guilabel:`BoM Type` : ``Phantom`` or ``Normal``) and the :guilabel:`Routing` field will be described in more detail later in the chapter.

-After this you can select the raw materials that are used in the manufacture of the finished product.
+After this, you can select the raw materials that are used in the manufacture of the finished product.
 The quantities are set out in a report based on the quantities of finished product and the quantities needed to produce them from the bill of materials.